SystemSpace/Compendium/compendium.rst

   Infinity, a subsystem built for communication.

+  It's a subsystem, but they're migrating it to be its own System.

 What was the System that was deleted for Aurora for the TSUKI Project?
    It was just a dev system and didnt host any souls, but it was still heavily used.